 Rockdale is a somewhat small city located in the state of Texas.
 With a population of 5,609 people and two constituent neighborhoods, Rockdale is the 332nd largest community in Texas.

-Rockdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rockdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rockdale is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Rockdale who work in sales jobs (16.87%), office and administrative support (9.67%), and food service (8.87%).
+There are especially a lot of people living in Rockdale who work in sales jobs (16.04%), office and administrative support (9.88%), and teaching (6.65%).

 Also of interest is that Rockdale has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Rockdale is nearly on par with the US average for all cities of 21.84%: 20.71% of adults 25 and older in Rockdale have a bachelor's degree or advanced degree.
+The percentage of adults in Rockdale who are college-educated is close to the national average for all communities of 21.84%: 17.45% of the adults in Rockdale have a bachelor's degree or advanced degree.

-The per capita income in Rockdale in 2010 was $17,956, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $71,824 for a family of four.
-However, Rockdale contains both very wealthy and poor people as well.
+The per capita income in Rockdale in 2010 was $19,421, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $77,684 for a family of four.

-Rockdale is a somewhat ethnically-diverse city.
+Rockdale is an extremely ethnically-diverse city.
 The people who call Rockdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockdale residents report their race to be White, followed by Black or African-American.
 Rockdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.24% of the city’s residents.
-Important ancestries of people in Rockdale include Irish, English, Czech, and French .
+People of Hispanic or Latino origin account for 26.20% of the city’s residents.
+Important ancestries of people in Rockdale include Irish, Czech, English, and French .

 The most common language spoken in Rockdale is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and German.